Arrested for alien smuggling in Del Rio? Here is what you need to know.

 The end result is that police make a large number of 8 USC 1324 arrests along U.S. Highway 90.
 For this reason, this post will provide you with an overview of what to expect if police arrest you or someone you love for a federal human smuggling crime in South Texas.
 Notably, we will give you ideas and options to help with your case.

-What is a first-time federal alien smuggling crime?
+What counts as a first-time alien smuggling crime in Del Rio?

 A first-time federal alien smuggling crime means the person has never done this before.
 In addition, it often means that the person has a clean record.
 In other words, this is the first time they are arrested for any crime.